HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 outputs, (1) medium outputs (default), (2) debugging output.

 ### DA:point_obs ###

-`DA:point_obs`: (integer) Only used in case of multiscalar data assimilation.
-Set to value 0 for using multiscalar data assimilation (eg. using SMAP satellite data over a large area which is not point data).
+`DA:point_obs`: (integer) Only used in case of multi-scale data assimilation.
+Set to value 0 for using multi-scale data assimilation (eg. using SMAP satellite data over a large area which is not point data).
 If not specified its default value is set to 1, which is for using point observation for data assimilation run.